TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 27/Numbers 27.9.md

 ---

-And if he have no daughter, then ye shall give his inheritance unto his brethren.
+If he has no daughter, then you shall give his inheritance to his brothers.